 [MB] Who in coffee do you look up to/follow?

 [CJ] I have been incredibly fortunate in my coffee career thus far to have been around such amazing people, especially in the local scene.
 Someone I very much look up to and respect, and am grateful to call one of my good friends is Joe Marrocco.
 Joe and I formally met when he was our contact at Café Imports in Minneapolis.
 Through networking at various coffee events and both being Saint Paul guys, we kept in touch and would hang out and chat outside of work.
 I’ve learned so much from him about this industry and am so grateful to have had him in my corner all these years.
 He’s a humble man, but he’s one of the best guys I know and I owe a lot of my professional development and resources to him!

 We’ve worked with Spyhouse for years, but have you given them a try yet?
-A great selection of Spyhouse specialty coffees is available in our shop.
+A great selection of Spyhouse specialty coffees is available in our shop or get your Mistobox coffee subscription box.
 Learn more about specialty coffee on Mistobox tasting series.